-A study of this issue was initiated in [3], however, that work, like the majority of work on (university) course timetabling research was concerned with un-splittable "events" (or "courses" or "classes").
-Meaning, that are subject to the restriction that they are "atomic", they are not to be subdivided, but need to be assigned to a single room and timeslot.
+A study of this issue was initiated in [3, 4].
+However, that work, like the majority of work on (university) course timetabling research was concerned with unsplittable "events" (or "courses" or "classes").
+Meaning, that they are "atomic", they are not to be subdivided, but need to be assigned to a single room and timeslot.
 However, in some circumstances, courses cannot be taken to be atomic, but must instead be subdivided, or "split", before allocating them to rooms and timeslots.
-In this paper we extend the work of [3] to the case courses that require a lot of splitting.
+In this paper we extend the work of [3, 4] to the case of courses that require considerable splitting.